 When surfaces deviate more profoundly from spherical shapes, e.g. with oscillations, such components are called free-form optics.

 Fabrication of Spherical and Aspherical Lenses

-Therefore, more refined manufacturing matters are required to produce aspherical optics.
-There are adapted grinding and polishing processes, also diamond turning techniques, which can work without the mentioned full contact between the work tool and the processed sample.
+Therefore, more refined manufacturing methods are required to produce aspherical optics.
+There are adapted grinding processes, also diamond turning techniques, which can work without the mentioned full contact between the work tool and the processed sample.
 Some of them involve the use of computer-controlled machines (CNC, robotic manufacturing).

 In some cases (particularly for polymer-based optical elements, plastic optics), one simply uses molding forms with appropriate shapes, which by their nature do not need to be spherical.
 Such injection molding and also compression molding processes can be used for cheap mass production, but usually do not with a particularly high optical quality.
 There are also glass molding techniques with subsequent annealing, leading to higher quality but at higher cost.

 A substantial variety of manufacturing techniques for aspheric optics has been developed in the last couple of decades.
 Some of them can also be applied to different kinds of mirrors.
 Some methods are suitable for generating arbitrary freeform surfaces.
 The choice of fabrication method can depend on various aspects:

 - Some methods are applicable only to certain optical materials.
 For example, diamond turning works with polymers and metals, but not with glasses.